PipesAndFiltersProject/StudentPassing/README.md

 ## Building

-Starting from Boost, building happens like this:
+Starting from Boost, building happens like this, assuming you use make for buiilding:

-1. In Boost directory you get when unzipping the downloaded zip file:
+1. In the Boost directory you get when unzipping the downloaded zip file:
     * use `bootstrap.sh` (.bat in Windows) to set up Boost, then run `b2 cxxflags="-std=c++17"` to build boost (system library at least), then run again `b2 install` (may require admin / sudo rights) to install boost headers and lib(s).
+    * For more information, see boost getting started guide for your OS.
 2. Set up nlohmann::json using cmake in the json directory:
     * `mkdir build && cd build`,
     * then `cmake ..` and